 Before renting a car, it's always smart to double check to see what, if any, car rental insurance is included as a benefit by your credit card issuer.

 And, of course, you can never compare credit cards based on just one benefit, such as car rental insurance.
 You should take into consideration all costs, including a card's interest rate and annual fee.
 Card benefits might seem lucrative on the surface, but those savings can easily be outweighed by hefty interest charges or other fees.

 Citibank-Issued Credit Cards Have Chopped Travel Benefits

 Do you have a credit card issued by Citibank?
-Last month, Citi announce that it was drastically cutting back the travel benefits offered to credit card holders for the vast majority of Citi-issued cards.
+Last year, Citi drastically cut back the travel benefits offered to credit card holders for the vast majority of Citi-issued cards.
 Among the perks that were dropped was car rental insurance.

 Kroger Mastercard is Reportedly Dropping Car Rental Insurance

-More recently, some cardholders of the US Bank-issued Kroger 1-2-3 Rewards Mastercard have reported in online forums that the bank recently announced discontinuation of car rental insurance and other travel protections.
+In addition, the US Bank-issued Kroger 1-2-3 Rewards Mastercard has discontinued offering car rental insurance and other travel protections.